 Focus on Affiliate Marketing

-This is another area I wish I put more focus into when I started out.
+This is another area I wish I knew before I started blogging, passive income!
 I was focused more on getting sponsored posts and working with brands, which is great, but it is a one time only payment.

 I have been focusing more on affiliate marketing and I am seeing a big bump in my income.
 I actually just took a course, Making Sense of Affiliate Marketing, and I learned so much.